comunidadedosaber/akademy_company/README.md

-Tryton ERP module that extend the default party modu
+Tryton ERP module that extend the default party module